thynnine/pysic/doc/bondorderparameters class.rst

 This gives the user the possibility to precisely control the parameters, including cutoffs, for different elements.

-Note that the beta, eta, and mu parameters are the same for both :class:`~pysic.BondOrderParameters` objects defined in the above example.
+Note that the beta, eta, and mu parameters are the same for both :class:`~pysic.interactions.bondorder.BondOrderParameters` objects defined in the above example.
 They could be different in principle, but when the factors are calculated, the 1-body parameters are taken from the first object in the list of bonds (bond_list) for which the first element is of the correct type.
 Because of this, the 1-body parameters in bond_sisio are in fact ignored.
 This feature can be exploited for mixing different types of bond order factors, as explained below.

 For three different elements, say C, O, and H, the possible triplets are::